google/flax/docs/annotated_mnist.md

 3. Create a function for parameter initialization:

   - Set the initial shape of the kernel (note that JAX and Flax are [row-based](https://flax.readthedocs.io/en/latest/notebooks/flax_basics.html#Model-parameters-&-initialization)); and
-  - Initialize the module parameters of your network (`CNN`) with the [`flax.linen.Module.init`](https://flax.readthedocs.io/en/latest/flax.linen.html#flax.linen.Module.init) method using the PRNGKey and parameters (note that the weights aren't stored with the models).
+  - Initialize the module parameters of your network (`CNN`) with the [`flax.linen.Module.init`](https://flax.readthedocs.io/en/latest/flax.linen.html#flax.linen.Module.init) method using the PRNGKey and parameters (note that the parameters aren't stored with the models).

 ```python